What an Interview Score Report Should Tell & What AI Platforms Miss

 You used an AI interview solution to interview 80 candidates.
 It did.
-Now you have 80 interview scorecards, and you still don't know who to hire.
+Now you have 80 interview scorecards, and you still don't know who to hire.- What a high-quality interview scorecard should actually include

 - The difference between a score and a decision-ready output